 At the end of 2016, I started The Mastermind Within.

-Focusing on financial freedom, personal finance, and self-improvement, I started to analytically dive in on my numbers.
+Focusing on financial freedom, personal finance, and self-improvement, I started to analytically dive in to my numbers.

-With this in mind, let’s see how this impacted my spending habits.
+With this in mind, let’s look at how this impacted my spending habits.

 Again, to provide perspective, 2017 was the year I made over $100,000 at age 25.